 Crucial to the impact of marketing is the credibility of the company promise.
 Marketing, and specifically Product Marketing, is vital in establishing a promise fulfilled to the customer’s satisfaction.
 A few bad words from customers on the internet can cost the company millions of dollars to repair if it can recover from it at all.
 So, it is important that the promise to customers does not consist of blatant lies, leads to frustration, or bleeds hundreds of support calls.
 Manage the critical success factors of your promise.

 Orchestrate the interaction between customers and prospects and be sure to listen in.
 They will give you the marketing messages that truly resonate – on a silver platter.

 4/ Manage the conversion rate.

 Getting crowds to listen or visit the company website is rather simple; getting them to buy the product is more difficult.
-The company is only measured on the latter, and since marketing is usually the scapegoat and the first to be questioned when results are down, implementing a mechanism that detects, manages, and reports on conversion rates yield invaluable metrics for improvement.
+The company is only measured on the latter.
+Since marketing is usually the scapegoat and the first to be questioned when results are down, implementing a mechanism that detects, manages, and reports on conversion rates yield invaluable improvement metrics.

-As long as there is a macroeconomic benefit to using your product, marketing is a very straightforward process.
-It requires a new class of people who are not afraid to throw the old-class of market definitions overboard and focus on the extrapolation of existing sales success, by simply listening for and consistently reverberating the truth.
+As long as there is a macroeconomic benefit to using your product, marketing is a straightforward process.
+It requires a new class of people who are not afraid to throw the old-class of market definitions overboard and focus on extrapolating existing sales success by simply listening for and consistently reverberating the truth.